 - Student will email TestingCenter@Goodwin.edu and their instructor to confirm testing accommodations have been discussed and are ready to schedule.

-- Upon receipt of confirmation of testing plans, instructors are required to submit the exam in accessible PDF format via email to MRajbanshi@goodwin.edu with the Test Administration Form
+- Upon receipt of confirmation of testing plans, instructors are required to submit the exam in accessible Word or PDF format via email to MRajbanshi@goodwin.edu with the completed Test Administration Form

-- Email your testing appointment request to TestingCenter@Goodwin.edu to schedule your exams at least 7 days in advance (that includes regular semester exams and quizzes, as well as finals).
-If you need to schedule an exam that is less than one week away, please contact Megan Rajbanshi, Coordinator of AccessAbility Services to discuss proctor/space availability or online proctoring options.
+- Email your testing appointment request to TestingCenter@Goodwin.edu to schedule your exams at least 5 days in advance (that includes regular semester exams and quizzes, as well as finals).
+If you need to schedule an exam that is less than one week away, please contact Megan Rajbanshi, Manager of AccessAbility Services and the Testing Center to discuss availability.

 - Student and Faculty will receive a confirmation email once student’s exam has been scheduled all exam materials have been received.